chaosbot/Chaos/dev/docker/README.md

 ## Running

+Make sure you're in `dev/docker/`.
-You can simply run `docker-compose up chaos` from the root of the project directory.
+You can simply run `docker-compose up chaos`.

-Or make sure you're in `dev/docker/` and run `bash run.sh` or `run.bat`.
+Or you can run with `bash run.sh` or `run.bat`.

 ## Testing

+Make sure you're in `dev/docker/`.
-You can simply run `docker-compose up tests` from the root of the project directory.
+You can simply run `docker-compose up tests`.

-Or you can run tests with `bash test.sh` or `test.bat` from `dev/docker/`.
+Or you can also run tests with `bash test.sh` or `test.bat`.

 ## Development Cycle